MASTER OF ARTS IN CRIMINAL JUSTICE (MACJ) GRADUATE PROGRAMS/POLICIES

 Enrollment and Application for Admission

-The cohort program has rolling admissions.
-Prospective students should submit their application by August 1 to enroll in September.
+The program has rolling admissions.
 The specific admissions requirements for the Master of Arts in Criminal Justice are outlined on the Graduate Programs website.
 Application forms for the program are available at both campus locations or may be downloaded from the Graduate Programs website at: http://www.curry.edu/macj

-Curry College’s MACJ is a cohort program with classes held one evening during the week.
+Curry College’s MACJ is a program with fully online, asynchronous classes.
 The academic year is comprised of three semesters made up of two, 8-week terms each semester.

-Students enroll in two consecutive 8-week courses each semester– Fall Semester (Term I and Term II); Spring Semester (Term III and Term IV); and Summer Semester (Term I and Term II).
-Students entering the Curry MACJ commit to continuous enrollment in a “cohort” format.
-Program pedagogy is designed for optimal learning through the cohort experience.
-Therefore, once enrolled changing cohorts is not an option, except for extraordinary reasons.
-Extraordinary reasons, for example, are documented health or family emergencies.
-Students will not be allowed to delay their program or shift cohorts for issues such as management of their reimbursement funds or short-term work related pressures.
-Students who request to delay continuous enrollment in their cohort must make a formal request in writing to the Director of the MACJ Program.
-The request must include documentation of the ‘extraordinary’ reason for changing the cohort sequence.
+Depending on whether students select the 12-month or 21-month version of the program students will enroll in two to four consecutive 8-week to 16-week courses each semester– Fall Semester (Term I and Term II); Spring Semester (Term III and Term IV); and Summer Semester (Term I and Term II).
+Students who request to delay continuous enrollment must make a formal request in writing to the Director of the MACJ Program.
+The request must include documentation of the ‘extraordinary’ reasons.
 The Director and/or the Assistant Vice President may request further information.
 Decisions are made by the Director of the MACJ Program, with final approval or rejection by the Assistant Vice President of Continuing and Graduate Studies.
 All decisions are final.

 Graduate Student Code of Conduct: